guimuguo/TthinkerQ/README.md

   (1)console_version.
 To submit the query, users run the program in the `client/console_version` folder: `client/console_version/run`.
 Then type your query in the prompt: `[min_size] [gamma] [Vertex1_ID] [Vertex2_ID] ...`

+  Example:
+  `client/console_version/run`

-  Example: `client/console_version/run 31 0.9 0 1`
+  ` 31 0.9 0 1`

   (2)batchFile_version.
 To submit a batch of queries once, users need to run the program in the `client/batchFile_version` folder: `client/batchFile_version/run`.
 User need put all the queries in the batch_file.
-The run the porgram: `client/batchFile_version/run batch_file`
+To run the porgram: `client/batchFile_version/run batch_file`

   3. Postprocessing:
       - The output for query_i will be in `ol_out\query_i_QueryString`